totoberni/TAETPU/README.md

 # TPU Development Environment

 This repository provides scripts and tools for setting up and managing Cloud TPU resources for TensorFlow development.
-The system includes scripts for creating TPU VMs, building Docker images with TPU support, and setting up Google Cloud Storage buckets.
+The system includes scripts for creating TPU VMs, building Docker images with TPU support, setting up Google Cloud Storage buckets, and comprehensive monitoring tools.

 ## Prerequisites